martingallagher/gawp/README.md

 The following assumes your Go $GOPATH/bin is on your $PATH environmental variable (`export PATH=$PATH:$GOPATH/bin`).

 ## Configuration
 By default Gawp attempts to read `.gawp` in the active directory.
-The file format is YAML (http://www.yaml.org/).
+The file format is [YAML](http://www.yaml.org/).

 The configuration file location can be set using the `-config my.conf` command-line flag.